Money (Lisa song): Commercial performance

 In the United States, "Money" debuted at number eight on Billboards Digital Song Sales chart dated September 25, 2021 with 6,900 online copies sold.
 It also debuted at number one on Rap Digital Song Sales, making Lisa the first female K-pop artist to so; and at number two on R&B/Hip-Hop Digital Song Sales.
 For the chart issue dated October 23, the song entered the Bubbling Under Hot 100 at number 7 and Hot R&B/Hip-Hop Songs at number 49 with 4.8 million U.S. streams (up 27%) and 1,300 downloads sold (up 34%).
 "Money" was the second K-pop song ever to enter the Hot R&B/Hip-Hop Songs chart as well as the highest-charting.
 It peaked on the Bubbling Under Hot 100 at number 6, for the chart issue dated October 30, and on Hot R&B/Hip-Hop Songs at number 36, for the chart issue dated November 13.
 "Money" debuted on the Billboard Hot 100 at number 90 on the chart issue dated November 6 as her second career solo entry on the chart after "Lalisa", and went on to become the first song by a female K-pop soloist to chart for multiple weeks.
-The song debuted at number 40 on the Billboard Pop Airplay chart dated dated December 18, the first song by female K-pop soloist to appear on the ranking in history, and peaked at number 35 on December 25.
+The song debuted at number 40 on the Billboard Pop Airplay chart dated December 18, the first song by female K-pop soloist to appear on the ranking in history, and peaked at number 35 on December 25.

 In South Korea, "Money" did not enter the Gaon Digital Chart but peaked at number 43 on the component Gaon Download Chart.
 The song also peaked at number one in Malaysia and number two in Singapore.
 In Canada, the song debuted at number 14 on the Canadian Digital Song Sales chart for the chart issue dated September 25.
 The song later entered the Canadian Hot 100 at number 95 for the chart issue dated October 9, and peaked at number 37 for the chart issue dated November 6, earning Lisa her first top 40 hit in the country.
 In the United Kingdom, "Money" debuted at number 81 on the UK Singles Chart and rose to a peak at number 46 for the chart dated October 29.
 The song charted in the UK for eight weeks, becoming the first song by a female K-pop soloist to spend multiple weeks on the chart and tying Blackpink and Selena Gomez's "Ice Cream" as the second-longest charting song by a female K-pop act at the time.
 It earned 206,000 UK chart units as of October 2024, the second-most for any Blackpink member's solo single after Jennie's "One of the Girls" (2023).